swan-io/swan-partner-frontend/docs/docs/specs/onboarding/company.md

 On each step, clicking on **Next** should update the onboarding in the API.
 This helps resuming the onboarding after a page reload.

-# First informations
+# First information

-The first screen asks for basic informations that condition the rest of the flow:
+The first screen asks for basic information that condition the rest of the flow:

 - The organization (company, association …) country
 - How the user represents the organization (wether being a **legal representative**, or **someone with a power of attorney**, in which case we’ll require the document)